junobuild/docs/docs/white-paper/costs-challenges.md

 # Costs Challenges

-While Juno’s architecture and business model have been, to some extension, validated, it is important to acknowledge two cost-related challenges:
+While Juno’s architecture and business model have been, to some extent, validated, it is important to acknowledge two cost-related challenges:

 - **Cost of Acquisition**: The current cost of acquisition is relatively high, given that two smart contracts are spun up for each new developer.